 The Maison Francis Kurkdjian collection is worn as a fragrance wardrobe, with myriad of facets of emotions.
 Designed in the tradition of luxury French perfumery, it advocates nevertheless a contemporary vision of the art of creating and wearing perfume.

 Maison Francis Kurkdjian’s unique personality is fostered by the creative power of a man who has a taste for precision.
 Recognized as one of the world's most celebrated perfumers, Francis Kurkdjian imagined a fragrance territory of a free, sensual and delicate perfectionism.

 The Maison is guided by enchanting yet precise codes: purity, sophistication, timelessness and the boldness of a classicism reinvented.
 Exceptional know-how come together and echo off each other.
 They are continually writing a number of sensory adventures, in which perfume is, naturally, the hero.

-“My creations are an invitation to daily choose the scent that suits you, because I like the idea that each woman and man can express a part of themselves through perfume.”
+“My creations are an invitation to choose the scent that suits you daily, because I like the idea that each woman and man can express a part of themselves through perfume.”

 At only 24, Francis Kurkdjian composed his first perfume, “Le Mâle” by Jean Paul Gaultier, an international best-seller and game-changer of its time.
 Instead of relying on a very promising start to his career, he decided, as a precursor, to explore new possibilities and give olfactory creation a new artistic dimension.